 Why Is It Unsafe to Only Attend Detox?

-Because detox treatment is only the first step in a long journey, you are putting yourself at serious risk by just attending this program and not continuing on to rehab.
-Relapse becomes much more likely for those who do not attend addiction treatment after detox has ended because, as stated before, they are still addicted to the drug and are still likely to return to its use as the result of cravings, triggers, pressures, and stresses in their lives.
+Because detox treatment is only the first step in a long journey, you are at serious risk by just going through detox and not continuing to a customized treatment program.
+Relapse becomes much more likely when you do not attend addiction treatment after detox has ended because your habit of using substances is triggered by cravings, pressures, and stressors in your life.
+This means you are still addicted and will likely return to using.

-In addition, many individuals who do detox and then relapse after not attending treatment are in danger of encountering deadly overdoses.
-Drugs like opioids, stimulants, and sedatives can cause respiratory depression, heart attack, stroke, and other effects when taken in incredibly high doses, and those who have gone through detox usually don’t realize their tolerances for their substance of choice has minimized considerably.
-As a result, they take a large amount of the drug they abuse and overdose.
+In addition, many individuals who do detox and then relapse after not attending treatment are in danger of a deadly overdose.
+Drugs like opioids, stimulants, and sedatives can cause respiratory depression, heart attack, stroke, and other effects when taken in high doses.
+Those who have gone through detox usually don’t realize their tolerance for their substance of choice has diminished considerably.
+As a result, they take a large amount of the drug and overdose.

 Types of Detox Centers